coinex-smart-chain/docs/en-us/genesis_contract.md

 - name: `create`
 - type: transaction(payable)
 - method: `function create(address payable rewardAddr, string calldata moniker, string calldata website, string calldata email, string calldata details) external payable onlyInitialized returns (bool) `
+- conditions:
+  1. A validator for this address has not been created;
+  2. RewardAddr is a non-zero address;
+  3. Other parameters are valid, moniker < 128 bytes, website < 256 bytes, email < 256 bytes, details < 1024 bytes.
+- actions:
+  1. Create validator;
+  2. If the value of the transaction exceeds 10000 `CET`, the stake operation will be completed simultaneously.
 - params:
     | name | type | required | description |
     | :--- | :--- | :--- | :--- |